Planetary seismology as a test of modified gravity proposals: Numerical approach and results

 We also computed the errors for a more clear situation of fixed values $(\rho_c, \rho_m, \Delta \rho)$, being in good agreement with the assumed target mass and moment of inertia (i.e. within $1\sigma$ from the mean values), for different values of the parameter $\beta$ in order to see what the order of magnitude, at which the deviations exceed $1\sigma$ and $2\sigma$, turns out to be.
 The results of this simple assessment are shown in Fig \ref{fixed}.

-A quick analysis of Fig \ref{fixed} suggests that the effects of modified gravity become noticeable and start exceeding the $2\sigma$ accuracy level when $\beta$ is of order $\sim 10^9 \text{m}^2$, which is similar to or lower than the upper limits placed on the value of these parameters in other works \cite{olmo2005gravity,ban}.
+A quick analysis of Fig. \ref{fixed} suggests that assuming the knowledge of exact values of the PREM's parameters, the effects of modified gravity become noticeable and start exceeding the $2\sigma$ accuracy level when $\beta$ is of order $\sim 10^9 \text{m}^2$, which is similar to or lower than the upper limits placed on the value of these parameters in other works \cite{olmo2005gravity,ban}.
 As one can see, the mass of the planet seems to be slightly more sensitive to the change of the parameter $\beta$ than the polar moment of inertia.
 This is due to the fact that the outermost layers of the planet, which are unmodified, give a more significant contribution to the overall moment of inertia than they do in the case of the mass since to calculate the moment of inertia one raises the radius to the fourth power, while the computation of mass requires second power.
 However, note that even a small change in the core's structure and composition of the terrestrial planets can have a significant effect on the moment of inertia \cite{p1,p2,p3,p4,p5,p6,p7,p8,p9}.